Mario Cordero

 Mario Cordero Brenes (7 April 1930 – 10 July 2002) was a Costa Rican football player and coach; he is still considered in his country as one of the top defenders to have played the game.

 Club career

-Better known as Catato or Piernas de Oro, he was part of the Deportivo Saprissa team that went on a World Tour in 1959, becoming the first Latin American team to ever do such a trip.
+Better known as Catato or Piernas de Oro, he was part of the Deportivo Saprissa team that embarked on a World Tour in 1959, becoming the first Latin American team to do so.
 Catato was the leader and captain of Deportivo Saprissa during the 1950s and early 1960s.
-He had one season in the Mexican league, with Atletico Marte.
-He retired after a game against Argentinian side Banfield on 25 December 1964.
-Catato is remembered as a player, for his chivalry in and out of the field, as well as his great positioning in the field, his great shoot and security as a defender.
+He spent one season in the Mexican league, with Atletico Marte.
+He retired after a match against the Argentinian team Banfield on 25 December 1964.
+Catato is remembered for his sportsmanship on and off the field, as well as his excellent positioning, powerful shoot and defensive reliability.

 International career

 During those years, he played the same role in the Costa Rica national football team, making 41 appearances.